The complicated history of Michigan’s Harsens Island

 Harsens Island has a complicated history - dating back to the 1700s.

-So, if you’ve been following the news, you’ll probably seen what’s happening on Harsens Island right now.
+So, if you’ve been following the news, you may have seen what happened at Harsens Island last week.
 The only working dock on the island collapsed last Wednesday as a ferry was trying to pull in.
-For several days, automobiles have been unable to get to and from the island.
+For several days, automobiles were unable to get to and from the island.

-Many residents are concerned about what this means for emergency response teams since ambulances and fire trucks are unable to access the island.

 To me, a native of Western Wayne County, Harsens Island feels like another world -- hundreds of miles away.
 But it’s really not that far -- and its history is incredibly complicated and interesting.